 William W. Bass was the most noteworthy of the early pioneers that came to the rim of Grand Canyon in the 1880s to carve a life and a lifestyle from the wilderness.
 The contribution of this man to canyon history is difficult to measure.
 A list of his accomplishments during more than 40 years of living on the rim would fill a book.
 Among the most notable is the construction of more than 50 miles of inner canyon trail, most of which can still be walked today.
-The South Bass Trail was the foundation of this far-flung system of pathways and today it offers modern backpackers a doorway to a fascinating part of Grand Canyon, steeped in the history Bill Bass lived.
+The South Bass Trail was the foundation of this far-flung system of pathways, and today it offers modern backpackers a doorway to a fascinating part of Grand Canyon, steeped in the history Bill Bass lived.

 Hikers arriving at the beach at the bottom of the South Bass Trail can’t help but notice an old boat chained to the rocks above the high water line.
 Abandoned by Russell and Tadge in 1915, the Ross Wheeler was built by Bert Loper, the grand old man of Colorado River runners, and named for a murdered friend.
 Loper died a romantic death in 1949 during a Grand Canyon river trip, suffering a heart attack at age 79 while at the oars of a Colorado River cataract boat.
 His remains were not recovered until 1975, 26 years after his death.

-Starting down the trail early in the morning we were alert to watch for the ancient granaries in the Coconino Formation.
+Starting down the trail early in the morning, we were alert to watch for the ancient granaries in the Coconino Formation.
 All are to your RIGHT as you are going down and are pretty easy to see, but only if you are looking for them.
-At a place where you pass by remnants of a barbed-wire fence you are very near to several of them, one behind you up the trail, one directly above you and one a wee bit further on, also along the same ledge.
+At a place where you pass by remnants of a barbed-wire fence, you are very near to several of them, one behind you up the trail, one directly above you, and one a wee bit further on, also along the same ledge.

-We spent two nights camped at Bass Beach.
-On our layover day we hiked back up to the ledge where the big cairn is and followed the river trail downstream about 2 miles to a point where we were directly across from Shinumo Creek.
+We spent two nights camping at Bass Beach.
+On our layover day, we hiked back up to the ledge where the big cairn is and followed the river trail downstream about 2 miles to a point where we were directly across from Shinumo Creek.
 A large waterfall is in the small but deep gorge, the bottom of which can barely be seen from this vantage point.
 The only way to get over there would be to hitch a ride there and back with a friendly river rafter.
 The trail we were hiking sort of peters out, but according to our map and guidebook, one could easily make it over to the next side canyon, where Bass had a mine.

 We hiked part-way out, up 5 miles, to the Esplanade for our 3rd night below the Rim, to where we had stashed the water.
 The camp there afforded beautiful views of the gorge.
 We took a side hike out to Huxley Terrace.
-We opted to not climb Mt.
-Huethawali, but decided that the south side of it is the easiest route.
-Our last hiking day we had only 3 steep miles to hike back to the trailhead.
+We opted not to climb Mt.
+Huethawali but decided that the south side of it is the easiest route.
+Our last hiking day, we had only 3 steep miles to hike back to the trailhead.

-In the Area:
+In the Area

 Other hikes you can do from this trailhead include Royal Arch Route, Esplanade Trail, and Tonto loop trips going east on the Tonto to Boucher or Hermit, or west on the Tonto to its end.
 The problem is there is no perennial water except at the river.
-There are pools here and there, but in the fall most of them were dry.
-Springtime would be best for these other routes, but be sure to carry enough water to tide you over.Grand Canyon NPS Reports Hike:
+There are pools here and there, but in the fall, most of them were dry.
+Springtime would be best for these other routes, but be sure to carry enough water to tide you over.

-A well-defined descending traverse gets hikers through the Kaibab and Toroweap formations.
+Hike: A well-defined descending traverse gets hikers through the Kaibab and Toroweap formations.
 The trail passes an old fence and follows the rim of the Coconino a short distance north before starting down rocky switchbacks to the Esplanade platform at the top of the Supai Formation.
 The Royal Arch Route leaves the South Bass Trail and starts west where the trail comes to the Esplanade, the junction marked with a large cairn.
 Stay right at this intersection and follow the South Bass Trail north across the terrace east of Mount Huethawali.
 The route traverses near the Supai rim for about a mile to a steep break that allows passage to the slopes below.